aidenlab/BEAR/README.md

 ## Repository

-The Polar code can be found at https://github.com/aidenlab/Polar.git
+The BEAR code can be found at https://github.com/aidenlab/POLAR-BEAR.git

 The repository contains the viral genomes to test against in the folder `betacoronaviruses`.
 The subfolder `match` contains the viral genome